Position Description

 Authority

 The authority for the FAR’s oversight responsibilities comes from the President, the NCAA Bylaws, and the Pac-12 Conference Bylaws.
-Additionally, the FAR:

 • Reports to the Faculty Senate periodically regarding the operation of the athletics program.

-• Chairs the Athletic Council and the University Compliance Committee, and serves as a member of other committees as assigned.
+• Chairs the Athletic Council and the University Compliance Committee and serves as a member of other committees as assigned.

 Academic integrity